Inflation Slow-Roll Parameter Calculator

 This distinction matters for interpretation.
 If you want the result to correspond to a specific e-fold count in the same approximation used by the table, choose a field value consistent with that relation.
 If instead you are exploring a field point directly, the calculator still gives the correct leading-order slow-roll quantities for that chosen φ and n.

-Suppose you choose a quadratic potential with n = 2 and enter a field value φ=5 in reduced Planck units.
+This worked example follows the calculator's actual formulas for a quadratic monomial potential with n = 2 and a field value φ=5 in reduced Planck units.
 The first slow-roll parameter becomes ε=42×25=0.08.
 The second parameter is η=2×125, which is 0.08 as well.
 Then the scalar spectral index is ns=16×0.08+2×0.08=0.68, and the tensor-to-scalar ratio is r=16×0.08=1.28.

 The page includes a small comparison against a commonly quoted observational upper bound on r.
 That message is useful as a quick screen, but it should not be treated as a full likelihood analysis.
 Real cosmological constraints depend on the exact dataset, confidence level, reheating assumptions, and whether the model is being compared at a fixed pivot scale.
-The calculator is best understood as a first-pass estimator rather than a substitute for a full parameter inference pipeline.
+The calculator is best understood as a first-pass estimator rather than a substitute for a full parameter-inference pipeline.

-Reference Table and Trends
+Monomial Reference Table and Trends

 Example slow-roll predictions for selected monomial models